 For example, if you see one IP address repeatedly clicking on your ads, they are probably either an obsessed fan or performing click fraud to get you to pay more.

-Visit Google AdWords.
+Visit Google Ads.
 In the settings section under the main campaign tab, you can find the IP address exclusion box.
 Scroll down to the advanced section to see the IP address exclusion.

 Then enter all of the fraudulent IP addresses you collected in this box.
 From then on, Google will not display your ads to these individuals.

 This process can be a bit complicated.
 If you need help with this process, feel free to contact Shout.
-We can help you set this process up for your AdWords campaign.
+We can help you set this process up for your Google Ads campaign.

 Track your competitors– A number of different software solutions can help you track where your clicks come from on your websites.